 By PSW Staff • April 22, 2009 At East West Church, Marietta, Georgia, Pro Audio Solutions used Danley SH-50s on each side of the room for a combined 100 by 50-degree dispersion pattern with a single Danley SH-95 hanging below each of those clusters for stereophonic front fill.
 East West Church in Marietta, Georgia recently moved its dynamic, contemporary worship services to a family life center, with Nashville-based Pro Audio Solutions contracted to put together a high-end sound reinforcement system worthy of the church’s technically-polished and inspired services.
 Pro Audio Solutions Director of Contracting Scott Oliver notes that his firm’s overall design goals for East West Church were not unlike those for recording studios, and he has found that Danley Sound Labs loudspeakers and subs backed up by Danley amps and DSPs meet those goals gracefully.
 “I like working with Danley because the people over there are truly passionate about what they do,” Oliver said.
 “They live it, and it’s obvious in the performance of their products.”
 Oliver chose to place two Danley SH-50s on each side of the room for a combined 100 by 50-degree dispersion pattern that covers most of the seats on the main floor with distinct left-right imaging.
 A single Danley SH-95 hanging below each of those clusters provides stereophonic front fill.
 For the balcony, Oliver again relied on a left-right pair of Danley SH-95s.
 He then “goosed” the system with a pair of Danley TH-115 subwoofers, one each on the floor below the main clusters.
 Danley DSLA amplifiers power the system, and a pair of Danley DSLP48 digital loudspeaker management systems provide sonically pure processing on the front-end.
 “The system still would have sounded great if I had gone with other manufacturers’ amps and processing, but I’ve found that when I use Danley from top to bottom, everything is perfectly matched,” said Oliver.
 “It sounds that much better.”
 Because the Danley cabinets are so efficient and don’t require bi or even tri-amping, Oliver was able to keep the amplifier and processing expenses to a minimum.
 At the front of house position, Oliver provided East West Church with a Tascam DM4800 digital mixing console.
 In addition, Ashly 4.24GS Digital Graphic EQs along with an Ashly 4.24RD Remote Control were installed to provide eight channels of equalization for the floor monitors.
 Noted Oliver, “Ashly products are very well-made, easy to use, and sound great.”
 The front platform is populated with Heil large-diaphragm dynamic microphones.
 All vocalists sing into Heil PR22s and all guitars convey to the larger system through Heil PR30s.
 A PR22 covers the saxophone.
 “The Heil microphones are one of a kind,” he said.
 “The large diaphragm imparts a ‘studio condenser’ feel to the sound, but they are rugged enough to endure punishment for years and years, week after week.
 Their clarity is over the top and complements the honesty of the Danley system nicely.”
-Danley Sound Labs Website Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Acoustics Amplifiers Ashly Audio Audio Audio-Technica Church Sound Condenser Consoles Control Danley Sound Labs Diaphragm Digital Director Dynamic EQ Heil Sound Live Loudspeakers Microphones Mixing Monitors Pattern Performances Power Processors Products Recording Remote Sound Sound Reinforcement Studio Subwoofers System Systems Tascam Websites Worship Audio · all topics Subscribe to Live Sound International Live Sound International brings you information on a wide range of pro audio topics.
-Stay up-to-date, get expert tips, industry news, new products and technologies delivered.
-Discover how to make smart use of today’s sound technology, Subscribe Today!
+Danley Sound Labs Website Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Acoustics Amplifiers Ashly Audio Audio Audio-Technica Church Sound Condenser Consoles Control Danley Sound Labs Diaphragm Digital Director Dynamic EQ Heil Sound Live Loudspeakers Microphones Mixing Monitors Pattern Performances Power Processors Product Recording Remote Sound Sound Reinforcement Studio Subwoofers System Systems Tascam Websites Worship Audio · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.